Case Study of M&A Talent Ecosystem Research

 Case Study Scenario

-Our client, a Fortune 100 technology company, retained Intellerati to conduct talent ecosystem research, a study of the talent involved in developing exciting new applications for an innovative technology the company had just introduced to the market.
-Our client’s breakthrough technology inspired technologists around the world to invent vastly different uses for the technology than what had been originally intended.
+Our client, a Fortune 100 technology company, retained Intellerati to conduct talent ecosystem research — a comprehensive study of the talent involved in developing new applications for an innovative technology the company had just launched.
+The breakthrough inspired technologists around the world to invent uses for the technology that its creators had never intended.
+The question was who those technologists were, what they were building, and which of them — or their companies — were worth recruiting, partnering with, or acquiring before anyone else moved.

 The Challenge